Finance - B.S.

 The finance curriculum is designed to meet the needs of some of the most prestigious industry certifications.
 As finance majors, students gain exposure to a broad range of financial practices with studies focusing on areas leading to positions in investment analysis, corporate finance, risk management and financial planning.

-Students who maintain a grade point average of at least 2.75 may also have the opportunity to participate in a finance internship to gain experiential education by completing a work experience in their area of interest.
+Students who maintain at least a 2.00 grade point average can apply for on-campus and off-campus finance internships to gain experiential education by completing a work experience in their area of interest.
+These students typically gain experience in such areas as banking, financial planning, financial analysis, and portfolio management.
 Additional options are also available for foreign travel through the study abroad program.

 A four-year program leading to the bachelor of science degree